General MPRE FAQs

-If you are requesting only to bring food and/or a beverage and are not requesting any other deviation from standard testing conditions, you do not have to submit Form 1 but you must submit a written request by email to email@example.com at least one week prior to the date of the MPRE.
+If you are requesting only to bring food and/or a beverage and are not requesting any other deviation from standard testing conditions, you do not have to submit a Applicant Request Form but you must submit a written request by email to firstname.lastname@example.org at least one week prior to the date of the MPRE.
 Additionally, you must submit a note from a medical provider stating that such items are medically necessary during the 2.5 hour check-in and exam period.

 When is the deadline for submitting documentation for an accommodations request?

 All medical and other supporting documentation must be submitted with Applicant Request Form and must be received by NCBE by the late registration deadline for your MPRE test date.
 Anything received after the deadline will not be reviewed.
 There are no exceptions.